Limited-Trust in Social Network Games: Introduction

 Choose your friends wisely.
-It's good advice and it also applies to the problem of selecting partners to work with.
-One vital factor in partnerships is trust.
-Suppose you have put together a project which will require collaboration from a colleague, and you must decide between two potential collaborators.
-Both candidates possess the same basic level of expertise, leading you to expect that the project will be a success with either of them, but one candidate has a reputation for taking all of the credit in collaborations and using them to advance their own interests over those of their partners.
-As the head of the project, you would prefer to avoid working with this individual, and instead collaborate with your other colleague who has a reputation for being upfront and accommodating during collaborations.
+It's good advice, and it also applies to the problem of selecting partners to work with.
+Effective partnerships are based on trust: Suppose you must collaborate on a project and need to decide between two potential collaborators.
+Both candidates possess the same basic level of expertise, leading you to expect that the project will be a success with either of them.
+However, one candidate has a reputation for taking all of the credit in collaborations and using them to advance their own interests over those of their partners.
+Naturally, you would prefer to avoid the candidate with a poor reputation and instead collaborate with your other colleague with no such negative history.